 Conclusion

-Many factors from around the world influence natural gas prices.
+Many factors worldwide influence natural gas prices.
 Political issues, weather changes, energy rules, and new technologies can all affect prices.
-Events such as natural disasters, changes in energy needs, and global tensions can make the market unstable.
+Events such as natural disasters, changes in energy needs, and global tensions can also make the market unstable.
 By tracking these factors, consumers and businesses can better understand how energy prices may change and make smarter choices about energy use.